BeauBouchard/BeauBouchard/guides/code/css/make-a-rainbow.md

 ### Step 1 - Make a box

 Start by making a class `rainbow` and adding it to any old `HTML` element.
-Make the class have an `:after` with `content: ''`, which allows it to render that after element to the page on load.
+Make the class have another class wrapping it, as a container.
+This container will be how we position the shape, and control how much of it is displayed.
+We will start with the two classes `rainbow-container` and `rainbow` inside of it.
+Add a `width` and `height` to the container so we can have it as a standard size.

 Because we are going to do multiple boxes, layered, an easy way of doing this is to use `drop-shadow`.